petermcd/monzo-api/docs/source/monzo_setup.rst

   :width: 400
   :alt: Monzo Client Details

-From this page we need to take three pieces of information (the valuesin the above screenshot has been redacted, make sure you also keep yours secret):
+From this page we need to take three pieces of information (the values in the above screenshot has been redacted, make sure you also keep yours secret):

 - Client ID